Heather Stefanson: Early life and career

-Heather Dorothy Stefanson was born on May 11, 1970, in Winnipeg, Manitoba.
+Stefanson was born on May 11, 1970, in Winnipeg, Manitoba.
 She was raised in Winnipeg, where she attended St. John's-Ravenscourt School.
 She received a Bachelor of Arts in political science from the University of Western Ontario.

 After receiving her degree, Stefanson worked as a special assistant in the Office of the Prime Minister under Brian Mulroney before returning to Manitoba in 1993 as an assistant to federal Agriculture Minister Charlie Mayer.

+From 1995 to 2000, Stefanson was a member of the University of Manitoba's Young Associates organization.
+From 1998 to 2000, Stenson volunteered on Premier Gary Filmon's Executive in Tuxedo.

-In 1999, Stefanson was suspended for seven months by the Manitoba district council of the Investment Dealers Association of Canada for failing to meet educational requirements.
+In 1999, Stefanson was suspended for seven months by the Manitoba District Council of the Investment Dealers Association of Canada for failing to meet educational requirements.
 Stefanson was found to have made 34 inappropriate trades while she was working as an investment adviser at Wellington West Capital.
 In 2003, Wellington West Capital was fined $13,000 for failing to supervise the activities of Stefanson.
 She had been suspended from acting in the capacity of a registered representative but had issued statements to clients indicating her employment as a registered representative during this suspension.
-From 1995 to 2000, Stefanson was a member of the University of Manitoba's Young Associates organization.

 Political career

 Stefanson was first elected to the Manitoba legislature in a 2000 by-election, replacing former Progressive Conservative Premier Gary Filmon in the south Winnipeg riding of Tuxedo.
-Stefanson defeated Liberal Rochelle Zimberg by 2692 votes to 1586; Iona Starr, representing the governing New Democratic Party (NDP), finished third.
-Stefanson was easily re-elected in the 2003 election, with the NDP improving to a second-place status.
-She was re-elected in the 2007, 2011, 2016, and 2019 elections.
+Stefanson was easily re-elected in the 2003 election, with the NDP improving to a second-place status, followed by her re-election in the 2007, 2011, 2016, and 2019 elections.

+In 2002, she received the Queen Elizabeth II Golden Jubilee Medal in recognition of her community service.

-In 2016, Premier Brian Pallister named Stefanson deputy premier and the minister of justice and attorney general.
-In 2018, she became the minister of families in addition to her role as deputy premier.
+In 2016, Premier Brian Pallister named Stefanson deputy premier and the Minister of Justice and Attorney General.
+In 2018, she became the Minister of Families in addition to her role as deputy premier.
 In 2021, she took over the health portfolio; health minister Kelvin Goertzen became deputy premier.